glymphie/CTFdeploy/README.md

     - sudo `./start -s`

 ## Stop and cleaning up
-Stopping the containers is done normally via docker-compose while in the CTFd folder.

-`docker-compose down`

 Clean up CTFd if you changed your mind and want to start over. <b>Doesn't touch your config in CTFdeploy.</b>

 `sudo ./start -c`

-This resets altered files, removes CTFdeploy files, and clears the cache so CTFd can be started from fresh again.
+This stops CTFd, MariaDB, and redis docker containers, resets altered files, removes CTFdeploy files, and clears the cache so CTFd can be started from fresh again.

 # How does it work?